 Priscus enjoyed his new, free life.
-He bought a house outside London and spent a day fixing it.
-Tom began teaching him wandless magic and non-verbal magic and as Tom had given Priscus his own magic it turned out that the teen had become rather talanted.
-He grasped Occlumency within a few weeks and Legilimens took around another week.
-He learned all the spells up to fifth year both wandlessly and non-verbally in around six weeks, the first weeks along with Occlumency and Legilimens although it took out a lot of him.
+He bought a house outside London and spent days fixing it.
+Tom began teaching him wandless magic and non-verbal magic and as Tom had given Priscus his own magic it turned out that he had become very talented.
+He grasped Occlumency within a few weeks and Legilimens he took step by step alongside learning spells.
+He learned several useful spells wandlessly in around six weeks, doing nothing but train and having a teacher inside his head ready to help him at any time.

 He ignored the wide search for Harry Potter, since he was no longer Harry Potter and therefore he did not need to care.
 He lived the life he always wanted and kept himself out from both the Muggle world and the Wizarding World.
 He returned to Gringotts to sign over Tom's vaults to his own name, despite knowing Dumbledore would eventually find that and seek him out.
 It was alright.
-He was ready.
+He would be ready for that.

 The new school year approached, only three weeks left, but Priscus had no need for school anymore.
-Anything he wanted to know would Tom tell him.
+Tom had admitted to passing knowledge to Priscus when he also aged the body, and anything Priscus still didn't know he could just ask Tom about it.
 In fact, it was rare that Tom ever shut up.
 The man inside his head was talkative and loved to chatter.
-Priscus got used to it after a while; he had to drag with Tom for the rest of his life after all and learned how to listen to Tom while talking to someone else.
-He got rather skilled on that.
+Priscus got used to it after a while; Tom would be with him all his life after all and he learned how to listen to Tom while talking to someone else.

 "You are going to get a job?"